 Being person-friendly as a competitive advantage

 We’re seeing more and more companies resorting to outlandish measures to attract staff.
-From offering referral bonuses or signing bonuses, to granting to people with new pets, as well as a range of creative employee benefits, such as free e-bikes.
+From offering referral bonuses to signing bonuses, as well as a range of creative employee benefits, such as free e-bikes.
 These small measures can tip the scale for potential employees, but they aren’t sustainable solutions.

 This means that employers need to start looking differently at their overall package of benefits, including benefits related to the financial and mental health of their staff.
 And it works too: 87% of employees say that they take health and wellbeing packages into account when choosing an employer.
 Meanwhile 45% of employees state that they would stay with an employer longer as the result of a good wellness program.

 👉 If you want to learn how exactly to improve the mental health of your employees, you can read this article for tips or this article about sustainable employability.
 Read on to learn why a focus on mental health will help you attract new talent.